Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

-• The LinkForATelemedicineProject is a github link of a telemedicine project (demonstration of frontend skill, also has backend)
+• The LinkForATelemedicineProject is a github link of a telemedicine project (mainly a demonstration of frontend skill)

  1. It has a Django backend.